RoaringBitmap/CRoaring/README.md

 ```

 For 64-bit values, use `#include "roaring64map.hh"` and the `Roaring64Map` class, which has a similar API.

+## Notes
+- This is a summary of our API, please refer to the header files for more functions.
+- Generally speaking, the C++ is a subset of the C API.

 # Dealing with large volumes of data